heyaibek/pokyomon/README.md

 One more thing I wanted to do is packing all this stuff with Docker (compose) and deploying it somewhere like Heroku.
 But didn't have enough time =(

+Oh, yeah!
+I'd also improve the UI.
+Make it looking more like a retro game.

 I'm out of any other thoughts for now and leaving the project for a review in this state.
 I'll add more details (if remember) afterwards.